Hypoxic - Ischemic Encephalopathy. General Principles

 |Hippocampal neuronal loss (right)

 Hippocampal neuronal loss post-HIE.
-The right hippocampus is atrophic and has lost a stretch of the pyramidal layer between the asterisks.
+The right hippocampus is atrophic and has lost a stretch of the pyramidal layer between the dots.
 The left hippocampus is normal.
 Both pictures were taken with the same magnification.

 Pseudolaminar necrosis.
 The superficial layers of the cortex are almost separated from the deeper ones.